 David is bilingual in Spanish and English and spent three years teaching English in Madrid, Spain.

 He manages all of PCF’s grant making processes, as well as special communications and executive projects.
 He holds a Bachelor’s from Beloit College in Political Science and Spanish.

-Manager, Grants and Projects
+Director of Grants and Projects